Telarus: History

 Telarus was founded in June 2002 in Huntington Beach, California by Adam Edwards and Patrick Oborn.
 The focus of the company was to offer improved service to commercial telecommunications clients.

 Operating originally as a telecommunications broker, Telarus generated leads using web and search engine marketing.
 They followed up on each lead, contacted the T1 carrier for pricing, and compiled each quote by hand.

 In 2003, Oborn designed the initial concept for what was to be called GeoQuote, described as a software that allows a user to access multiple carrier price options with a single search.
 Oborn partnered with Aaron Lieberman to write the code that could compute pricing based upon loop distance (the distance from the customer's central office to the carrier point of presence) or through direct access to a carrier pricing Application Programming Interface (API).

 The prototype of GeoQuote was completed in August 2003.
 The software was embedded in Telarus' research tool, named ShopforT1.com.

-In November 2003, Telarus, Inc. filed for a United States provisional patent to protect the idea and coding architecture behind the GeoQuote concept.

-On September 30, 2004, Telarus filed the non-provisional patent application, which was accepted by the United States Patent and Trademark Office on February 24, 2009.
+On September 30, 2004, Telarus filed a non-provisional patent application, which was accepted by the United States Patent and Trademark Office on February 24, 2009.
 GeoQuote is now protected by US Patent Number(s) 7,496,184 and 7,916,844.

 In 2008, the company announced that it was adding the world's first fiber route mapping capabilities to GeoQuote.

 In May 2022, Telarus launched SolutionVue, a software that offers detailed consulting advice through a series of discovery questions.

-Acquisition History
+In April 2025, Telarus launched HUB, an all‑in‑one business management platform for technology advisors replacing the old Agent Back Office (ABO).
+Built on the SalesForce.com platform, Telarus Hub was designed as a central portal where advisors run their entire Telarus-facing business: managing pipeline, quotes, orders, commissions, training, and supplier engagement in one place.

+Acquisitions

-VXSuite - In 2015, Telarus acquired the VXSuite assets of LVM, Inc., and begun offering free monitoring on all carrier circuits sold through their supplier agreements.
+In 2015, Telarus acquired the VXSuite assets of LVM, Inc., and begun offering free monitoring on all carrier circuits sold through their supplier agreements.
 Telarus also incorporated several members of the VXSuite management team into its own.

-CarrierSales - In 2017, Telarus acquired rival TSD, CarrierSales, in an all-stock transaction.
+In 2017, Telarus acquired rival TSD, CarrierSales, in an all-stock transaction.
 The deal increased both the staff and revenue of Telarus by 50%, making it the largest privately held Technology Solutions Brokerage in the United States.
 Richard Murray, president of CarrierSales, was appointed COO of the combined Telarus.

-Technology Consulting Group (TCG) - On June 21, 2022, Telarus announced the acquisition of Telecom Consulting Group (TCG), a rival TSD headquartered in Ft Lauderdale, Florida.
+On June 21, 2022, Telarus announced the acquisition of Telecom Consulting Group (TCG), a rival TSD headquartered in Ft Lauderdale, Florida.
 The deal brought 85 new employees to Telarus, raising the total number of staff to 400, making Telarus the largest TSB both by employee size and new sales revenue.
 Dan Pirigyi, former president of TCG, was appointed as SVP of Strategic Partnerships of Telarus upon completion of the transaction.

-Teladvocate - On September 14, 2022, Telarus announced the acquisition of Teladvocate, a regional TSD headquartered in Tampa, FL.
+On September 14, 2022, Telarus announced the acquisition of Teladvocate, a regional TSD headquartered in Tampa, FL.

-Americomm - On November 16, 2023, Telarus announced the acquisition of Americomm, a regional TSD headquartered in Nashville, TN.
+On November 16, 2023, Telarus announced the acquisition of Americomm, a regional TSD headquartered in Nashville, TN.